 It is critical that every baby have equitable opportunities to thrive; however, significant disparities exist in opportunities and related outcomes.
 Research consistently finds negative effects of poverty and racial discrimination among young children, linked to differences in access to critical resources and services.
+These effects

-These effects appear early; at age 2, children in the lowest socioeconomic group already lag behind their peers on measures of language, cognitive abilities, and attachment.3 The wide disparities in birth outcomes and infant mortality that are associated with race and ethnicity in the United States are largely responsible for our country's poor ranking, among other developed nations, on these indicators.
-In the State of the Nation's Babies, we provide an initial look at some of these disparities; more in-depth analyses and state-level perspectives on racial equity will be addressed in a future brief.
+What state a baby is born in makes a big difference in their chance for a strong start in life. appear early; at age 2, children in the lowest socioeconomic group already lag behind their peers on measures of language, cognitive abilities, and attachment.3 The wide disparities in birth outcomes and infant mortality that are associated with race and ethnicity in the United States are largely responsible for our country's poor ranking, among other developed nations, on these indicators.
+In the State of the Nation's Babies (p.
+19), we provide an initial look at some of these disparities; more in-depth analyses and state-level perspectives on racial equity will be addressed in a future brief.